Languages constructed by Tolkien: Elvish languages

+Internal and external histories

-The Elvish language family is a group of languages related by descent from a common ancestor, called the proto-language.
-Tolkien constructed the family from around 1910, working on it up to his death in 1973.
+Internally, in the fiction, the Elvish language family is a group of languages related by descent from a common ancestor, called the proto-language.

+Externally, in Tolkien's life, he constructed the family from around 1910, working on it up to his death in 1973.
 He constructed the grammar and vocabulary of at least fifteen languages and dialects in roughly three periods: